ElektraInitiative/libelektra/doc/help/elektra-architecture.md

 It is the place where configuration can be provided for every plugin of a backend.
 The contract checker deduces this configuration to satisfy the contract for a plugin.
-Fstab, for example, claims in a contract that it needs “struct”.
+Fstab, for example, claims in a contract that it needs "struct".
 But the struct plugin needs a configuration to work properly.
 Fstab will provide this configuration.
 The **contract checker** writes out the configuration looking like the one in this example.